A trio of outdoor pools hog the limelight at the Holiday Village Algarve. Plus, a couple of restaurants and a kids’ splash park co-star.

 This Holiday Village has a First Choice Kids’ Club that’s split into age groups.
 There’s Little Stars for 3 to 5 year olds, Super Stars for 6 to 8s and Mega Stars for 9 to 11s.
 They’re open 7 days a week and most activities are completely free.
 There’s also a Twinkle Stars crèche manned by qualified UK staff.

 Our First Choice team have put together a cast of highly trained entertainers, offering an exciting and diverse range of shows, fun and activities.
 The programme includes themed and party nights, pop shows, children’s entertainment, cabaret and colourful shows.

-These spacious 2-bedroom apartments have a relaxed feel, with their neutral tones and soft furnishings.
-They come with a balcony or a terrace offering views of the sea.
-And they have 2 twin bedrooms, a kitchenette, and a lounge area with 2 sofa-beds.
+These spacious apartments have a relaxed feel, with their neutral tones and soft furnishings.
+They come with a balcony or a terrace for that added space.
+And they have a twin bedroom, a kitchenette, and a lounge area with 2 sofa-beds.
 Plus you'll also find air-con, Wi-Fi, and a flatscreen TV included.

 Items marked with * incur extra charges which are payable locally

 This hotel operates as a Holiday Village with all the benefits from May-Oct.